maghoff/bart/README.md

     {{/people}}
     </ul>

-It can be useful to take advantage of the `IntoIter` implementations on `Option` and `Result` to use them in Bart iterations.
+It can be useful to take advantage of the `IntoIterator` implementations on `Option` and `Result` to use them in Bart iterations.

 Scoping
 -------